 And secondly, there has never been an age in which the so-called biblical values were really lived.
 This idea is called the Golden Age Fallacy.
 The good old days were never good, but one thing they are: old.

-Is the church now suffering from reflexive or restorative nostalgia?
+Is the church now suffering from reflective or restorative nostalgia?

 I think there are both, and third, there is the congregation that is not nostalgic at all.

 Fundamentalist communities tend to have restorative nostalgia.
-They want to go back to the good old days and, if necessary, force everyone to rebuild society along those lines.
+They want to return to the good old days and, if necessary, force everyone to rebuild society along those lines.